stringandstickytape/MaxsAiStudio/README.md

 - A new feature has been added to regenerate summaries for all conversations.
 - This can be accessed through the "Specials" menu.

+### 22. AutoSuggest Function

+- A new AutoSuggest feature has been added to provide suggestions for continuing the conversation.
+- This feature can be accessed through the "Specials" menu, with options for regular and "fun" suggestions.
+- Suggestions are presented in a separate window, and selecting one will populate the input box.

 This AI conversation tool provides a comprehensive environment for interacting with AI models, managing conversations, and organizing your AI-assisted work.
 By utilizing its various features, users can efficiently conduct and manage complex AI conversations across multiple topics and models.